30,000 ingested this month

 Download and analyze results, identify strengths and weaknesses.
 We will provide bibliographical information about all relevant documents.

 Troubleshoot application, resubmit, generate new results.
 We will continue to grow the dataset as more matching documents are fetched.

 Whether you're a publisher interested in contributing your content to our infrastructure, a scientist interested in collaboration, or just curious to know more, let us know!

 The GeoDeepDive team is based at the University of Wisconsin - Madison and is made up of domain experts in both the Geosciences and Computer Sciences, librarians, infrastructure developers, and undergraduate, graduate, and postdoctoral researchers

-Chris Ré's team is focused on the DeepDive platform for knowledge base creation, and ensuring the datasets produced by the UW-Madison infrastructure team are DeepDive-ready.
+Chris Ré's team is focused on the DeepDive platform for knowledge base creation, and ensuring the datasets produced by the UW-Madison infrastructure team are DeepDive and Snorkel-ready.

 Past and present